Consistent estimation of a mean planar curve modulo similarities: Numerical experiments

 Boxplots of the results are given in Figures \ref{fig.diffFblanc}, \ref{fig.diffFbig} and \ref{fig.diffFben} for the different kinds of error terms described in Section \ref{part.desData}.
 In the figures, the abscissa represents the different values of the number $k$ of landmarks and boxplots in red correspond to $J=10$ observations, in green to $J=100$ observations and in blue to $J=500$ observations.

 The estimation of the mean pattern with the white noise error term is given by Figure \ref{fig.diffFblanc}.
 In Figure \ref{fig.BruitBlan-diffF}, for a fixed $k$, the non-smoothed version $\frac{1}{k}\|\hat \f -\f^*\|^2_{\Sh} $ decreases when $J$ increases.
 Moreover, the values of $\frac{1}{k}\|\hat \f -\f^*\|^2_{\Sh} $ remain stable when $J$ remains fixed and $k$ increases.
 Recall that this framework corresponds to the isotropic Gaussian noise described in \cite{MR1436569}.
 The simulations seem to confirm their conclusions and show that in this framework the dimension $k$ is not preponderant.
 In Figure \ref{fig.BruitBlan-diffFlambda}, the smoothed version $\frac{1}{k}\|\hat\f\vphantom{\f}^\lambda - \f\|^2_{\Sh}$ decreases when $J$ and $k$ increase.
-The main difference with the non smoothed estimation is the convergence to 0 of $\frac{1}{k}\|\hat\f\vphantom{\f}^\lambda - \f\|^2_{\Sh}$ when $J$ remains fixed and $k$ increases.
+The main difference with the non-smoothed estimation is the convergence to 0 of $\frac{1}{k}\|\hat\f\vphantom{\f}^\lambda - \f\|^2_{\Sh}$ when $J$ remains fixed and $k$ increases.

-In Figure \ref{fig.diffFbig}, the results of the estimation of the mean pattern are plotted for the stationary noise term.
+In Figure \ref{fig.diffFbig}, the results of the estimation of the mean pattern are plotted for the weakly correlated noise term.
 Figure \ref{fig.BruitBig-diffF} shows us a similar behavior of the non-smoothed Procrustes mean but with non-decreasing values of $\frac{1}{k}\|\hat \f\vphantom{\f}^\lambda -\f^*\|^2_{\Sh} $ when $k$ increases and $J$ remains fixed.
-In Figure \ref{fig.BruitBig-diffFlambda}, the smoothed Procrustes mean converges as $k$ goes to infinity and the larger $J$ the faster the convergence is.
+In Figure \ref{fig.BruitBig-diffFlambda}, the smoothed Procrustes mean converges as $k$ goes to infinity and the bigger $J$ is the faster the convergence is.

-The results of the estimations of the mean pattern with the correlated noise are presented Figure \ref{fig.diffFben}.
-The results that appear Figure \ref{fig.BruitBen-diffF} are quite different compared to those presented Figures \ref{fig.BruitBlan-diffF} and \ref{fig.BruitBig-diffF}.
+The results of the estimations of the mean pattern with the highly correlated noise are presented Figure \ref{fig.diffFben}.
+The results that appear in Figure \ref{fig.BruitBen-diffF} are quite different compared to those presented Figures \ref{fig.BruitBlan-diffF} and \ref{fig.BruitBig-diffF}.
 The estimation seems to be worst when $k$ increases and $J$ remains fixed.
 The reason is that the level of noise, measured by $\gamma_{\max}(k)$ is increasing with $k$.
-The smoothing step is efficient and the estimations presented Figure \ref{fig.BruitBen-diffFlambda} have a similar behavior to those of Figures \ref{fig.BruitBlan-diffFlambda} and \ref{fig.BruitBig-diffFlambda}.
+The smoothing step is efficient and the estimations presented Figure \ref{fig.BruitBen-diffFlambda} have a similar behavior to those given in Figures \ref{fig.BruitBlan-diffFlambda} and \ref{fig.BruitBig-diffFlambda}.